-Choosing to use Tide has proven to be the best cloth diaper detergent I’ve tried.
-No stains, no stink, only clean diapers in this cloth diaper wash routine!
+Choosing to use Tide to wash my cloth diapers has proven to be the best cloth diaper detergent I’ve tried.
+No stains, no stink.
+There’s only clean diapers in this cloth diaper wash routine!

 Yes, they really do.
 I’ve been using Tide on all of our laundry for almost a year now, including our cloth diapers, and I’ve only stripped them once.
 Once.
 Because I wanted to.

 For the first year that I used cloth diapers, I made my own Cloth Diaper Detergent.
 I made it because it was relatively inexpensive and I didn’t want to spend a lot of money on a cloth diaper detergent.